pacemade/inmyshoes/_profiles/91Jessica Carlo.md

 What is the greatest achievement in your life?

 Yo…like EVERYDAY is a fucking achievement, I’m not suicidal… I’m just saying.
 I could finally admit to myself, let alone another person… that I’ve had a very challenging time…. coming into my own.
 There are days where I don’t feel… I’m not feeling it.
 There’s no connection to another person, I think I go through phases where I just… disconnect or something?
 So my relation to the people and the world that is my life, it’s like.. it’s kinda weird, I dunno what the word is but… it’s all fragmented.
 I think it comes from feeling sadness… could be depression, could be isolation or anxiety.
 So I know that I’m an anxious person and I can admit that.
 My greatest achievement is just making it, day-by-day.
-Cause these things that are hard, it’s hard to live life, being your own worst critic and enemy.
-At the same time, training yourself to be your own best friend and fan.
+It’s hard to live life, being your own worst critic and enemy, and at the same time, training yourself to be your own best friend and fan.
 You’re actually doing two streams at the same time, you’re constantly playing both sides.
 If I wanted to quickly highlight some actual external achievements, my solo trips to Thailand, getting out of my comfort zone, taking those photos, doing that.
 I took what little savings I had, put it to a first and last month’s rent in a downtown condo, bought some furniture from some chick that was moving out, and turned it into an air bnb and had one of the most interesting years of my life, at the age of 25.
 I’ve done a lot of cool shit basically, and it’s been very non-mainstream at all, admittedly I would say.
 I’m not even saying it to brag. [laughs]

 What do you value most in your relationships/friendships, could you describe what you want in a best friend?

 I value… real, honest, emotional connection and intimacy.
 It’s hard to get that from friends when my friend are also dealing with their own version of.. self-sabotage and stuff.
 People who are very much as you say “a perfectionist”, they don’t show their true selves to the world.
 Only they see it, and what we see is this person that they took a really long time to put forth this person.
 It’s after beating themself up about it for a little bit.
 I have friends like that, they’re actually some of the most beautiful people i’ve met because they’ve been through shit.
 What makes them beautiful is the fact that they’re wiling to express themselves.
 To share their darkest hours and… some of them deal with addictions, extreme personalities, mood swings and stuff.
 It’s very interesting to have that kind of perspective in your life, and I think that I haven’t expressed that really well but… I’m thinking in my head that anyone that shows their vulnerable side, is a good litmus test for what makes a good friend.

 After vulnerability is honesty, and willing to admit that you fucked up.
 Because you can have a great, vulnerable relationship, but if you can’t admit that you were a half an hour late—that you fucked up, you’re just an asshole and we can’t be friends.
 I don’t care how deep the conversations are. [laughs]

 What is your most treasured memory?

 The snow days when we were younger, that’s when my circle of friends... we were all… I hung out with… My second brother had two friends with younger sisters in my grade.
 So we kinda rounded out, there’d be three guys, three girls, and the “plus one’s”, like the cousins of so-and-so.
 We kinda made a circle.
 When we had snow days, people would either come to my house and play Crazy Taxi, or whatever… we had games going. [smiles] So depending on what year it was… it’d be a different console, different games, something like that.
 I remember snow days turning into like… this is just a chance for all of us to just game each other.
 It was cute.

 What is your most terrible memory?